Dear Filippo Ulivieri,

 [No, that is not his cabin, and that is not Mr. Frank.
 This HABS photo was taken maybe a ear before Mr. Frank arrived at Umbria.
 But I like to think that the cabin he occupied there looked like this one.]

 I was only 4 when Mr. Frank died in 1943, but I do have a strong memory of him.
 He would come to my father’s post office in Sawyerville, Alabama to pick up any mail for the people living or staying at Umbria Plantation just to the east.
 Tall.
 Skinny.
 Old.
 I’ll stick with those last 2, but tall?
 To a 4-year-old all adults are tall.
 I knew that he had been a hobo who showed up in Sawyerville one day going from house to house asking to sharpen knives for a bit of food, and when he got to Umbria the folks there took him in and provided a home for him.
+On May 9, 2024 I gave a book talk at the Hale County Library in Greensboro, Alabama about my 2 most recently-published books, White on Black: Thinking about Race in a Small Alabama Community and Remembering My Forebears: The Turbervilles of Greensboro and the Mays of Hollow Square and Sawyerville, Hale County, Alabama.
+I threw in mention of my forthcoming book Sawyerville, Alabama, and the Earlier Communities of Erie and Hollow Square: History and Reminiscence, for I view each of these books as part of a trilogy.

 The title for my talk was Why I Write.
 I had composed a neat outline of what I wanted to say and printed it out in large type to keep me on course.
 And guess what, that train leapt off the tracks shortly after I began.
 I don’t think I embarrassed myself and I do think the audience was entertained.
 Or so I hope.
 In December 1971 when the plantation house buned it was still owned by Mrs. George Spigener, who with her late husband had restored both hohse and grounds to a state of beauty.
 The house was empty when it burned, Mrs. Spigener having remained in her Tuscaloosa home for the holidays.
 The Spigeners had hired my first cousin Stephen May, Jr. to oversee house and ground, and at the time of the fire he and his wife were on a trip to New Orleans.
 Ther son Billy (Steve III) called them as soo;n as he heard about the disaster and they rushed back to see ruins.
 In the spring of that year Steve had asked his brother Albert Y. May, a local photographer, to take pictures of the house and grounds.
 At some point the slides were given to me, and I had thenm digitized.
 Here they are for you to see.
 Smaller photographs may be enlarged with a clidk.
 On May 31, 2024 Birmingham-Southern College will close its doors forever after a long history.
 I received a Bachelor of Arts degree from that institution in 1961, along with honors including membership in Phi Beta Kappa and Omicron Delta Kappa honorary fraternities.
 This is the second time an institution from which I received a degree has closed: in the early 1990s the Columbia University School of Library Service, from which I received a Masters of Library Science, was closed down by the larger institution.
 Maybe I’m the Typhoid Mary of institutions . . .
 But the handwriting had been starkly on the wall for both institutions for some time.